Click here to return to Mooncoin Homepage

 Cashel(277acres)

 Cashel is situated in the far north-west of the parish.
-It is on the border with Piltown with the next townland being Tobernabrone (its is actually in the original Civil Parish of Fiddown).
+It is on the border with Piltown with the next townland being Tobernabrone (its is actually in the Civil Parish of Fiddown).
 Originally called Cashel-Farrell, their is still evidence of the original cashel or fort that was located there.
 Part of the area is called Tobberafauna (well of the slopes).

 View from the top of Cashel